|

 - REINE:

-French name meaning "queen."
+French form of Latin Regina, meaning "queen."

 - REINHILDE:

-"Battle counsel."
 German name composed of the elements regin

-"advice, decision, counsel" and hild "battle."
+"advice, decision, counsel" and hild "battle,"

 - REMEDIOS:

-"Remedies."
 Spanish name derived from a title of the Virgin Mary, Nuestra

-Señora de los Remedios, "Our Lady of the Remedies."
+Señora de los Remedios ("Our Lady of the Remedies"),

 - REMEI: